system-zero/system-zero/data/docs/la.md

 # return      -  return statement
 # break       -  break statement
 # continue    -  continue statement
-# exit        -  terminates evaluation
 # *           -  multiplication
 # /           -  division
 # %           -  modulo
 # +           -  addition
-#                for strings this is a concatenation operator, an integer in that case
+#                for strings this is a concatenation operator.
+In that case
-#                has character semantics
+#                an integer operand, it has the value of the string representation
+#                and may be valid, if it is in the UTF8 range.
+If it is not
+#                the result is unspecified.
 # -           -  subtract
 # &           -  bit and
 # |           -  bit or